-Creating a personal home page on MypageUITS provides Mypage for serving personal web pages.
-Anyone with a Network ID may create a personal web page on Mercury and publish it using Mypage.
-The Mypage service removes the burden of serving web pages from IU's general-purpose Unix systems.
+At IU, what is Pages, and how can I publish a web page there?UITS provides Pages for serving individual web pages.
+Anyone with a Network ID may create an individual web page on Mercury and publish it using Pages.
+The Pages service removes the burden of serving web pages from IU's general-purpose Unix systems.

-For policies regarding posting information on Mypage, see Policies for personal web pages
+For policies regarding posting information on Pages, see At IU, what is the policy for information on personal web pages?

 On this page: